MISP/misp-website/_pages/download.md

 - A [docker container for MISP](https://github.com/xme/misp-docker) is maintained by Xavier Mertens.
 - Another [MISP docker container](https://github.com/harvard-itsecurity/docker-misp) is maintained by Ventz Petkov.

+We invite you to read the GitHub README page of each version to understand what better fits your needs.

 ### Puppet

 - [puppet-misp](https://github.com/voxpupuli/puppet-misp) This module installs and configures MISP (Malware Information Sharing Platform) on CentOS 7.